 Pom-pom, flowers, fall leaves, acorns, all are used for nature-inspired insert activities.
 For insertion, you can use oatmeal containers, mailboxes, toys packaging, or any type of tupperware or storage containers.

 9. pipe cleaner inserts

-Make a heap of playdoh using a sufficiently massive amount of playdoh depending on how big is the baby.
+Make a heap of playdoh using sufficiently a massive amount depending on how big is the baby.
 Offer them a popsicle stick or non-sharp object to insert in playdough.
-Either a baby-friendly cookie cutter like this is your best bet or you can offer baby forks to encourage them to be creative with playdough.
+Either a baby-friendly cookie cutter could be your best bet, or you can offer baby forks to encourage them to be creative with playdough.